Windows 10 Enterprise Long-Term Servicing Channel (LTSC)

 Windows 10.
 Windows as a Service (WaaS)

-Windows 10 is very different from previous versions of Windows.
-Windows 10 will make regular incremental improvements to the operating system.
+Windows 10 & 11 are very different from previous versions of Windows.
+Windows 10 & 11 will make regular incremental improvements to the operating system.
 Some of these changes might not be desirable in a mission-critical system.
-Because of this, the Windows 10 Enterprise Long-Term Servicing Branch (LTSB) Edition is worth consideration.
+Because of this, the Windows 10 or 11 Enterprise Long-Term Servicing Channel (LTSC) Edition is worth consideration.

-As the Microsoft TechNet article explains, Microsoft recommends the Windows 10 Enterprise LTSB Edition for a mission-critical system using Windows 10 in Retail, Manufacturing, and Pharmaceutical.
+As the Microsoft TechNet article explains, Microsoft recommends the Windows 10 or 11 Enterprise LTSC Edition for a mission-critical system using Windows 10 or Windows 11 in Retail, Manufacturing, and Pharmaceutical.
 We designed Secure Desktop for these same industries.

 Win32 Windows application and the Universal Windows Program (UWP) app